Snowflake-Labs/sfquickstarts/site/sfguides/src/ad_spend_roi_snowpark_python_scikit_learn_streamlit/ad_spend_roi_snowpark_python_scikit_learn_streamlit.md

 Optionally, you can also open [setup.sql](https://github.com/Snowflake-Labs/sfguide-ad-spend-roi-snowpark-python-streamlit-scikit-learn/blob/main/setup.sql) n Snowsight and run all SQL statements to create the objects and load data from AWS S3.

-***IMP: If you use different names for objects created in this section, be sure to update scripts and code in the following sections accordingly.***
+***IMPORTANT: If you use different names for objects created in this section, be sure to update scripts and code in the following sections accordingly.***

 <!-- ------------------------ -->
 ## Clone GitHub Repository

-Duration: 10
+Duration: 8

 This section covers cloning of the GitHub repository and creating a Python 3.8 environment.